WebAssembly/esm-integration/proposals/esm-integration/README.md

 The WebAssembly JS API and Web APIs provide explicit control over imports and remain available for this purpose.
 When possible, we recommend using [WebAssembly.instantiateStreaming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming) to create modules with given imports efficiently.

+### Where is the specification for this proposal?

+If you want to dig into the details, see [the updated WebAssembly JS API](https://webassembly.github.io/esm-integration/js-api/index.html#esm-integration) and [the proposed HTML integration PR](https://github.com/whatwg/html/pull/4372).

 ## Past presentations

 For additional context, you can [watch the proposal presentation](https://youtu.be/qR_b5gajwug) or see the slides ([with notes](https://linclark.github.io/wasm-es-modules/slides/2018-03-24/#/0?presenter), [without notes](https://linclark.github.io/wasm-es-modules/slides/2018-03-24/#/)).